openbiox/awosome-bioinformatics/README.md

 - [scRNA-tools](https://www.scrna-tools.org/): a database of software tools for the analysis of single-cell RNA-seq data.
 - [awesome-single-cell](https://github.com/seandavi/awesome-single-cell): list of software packages (and the people developing these methods) for single-cell data analysis, including RNA-seq, ATAC-seq, etc.
 - [SAVER](https://github.com/mohuangx/SAVER): SAVER (Single-cell Analysis Via Expression Recovery) implements a regularized regression prediction and empirical Bayes method to recover the true gene expression profile in noisy and sparse single-cell RNA-seq data.
+- [CellSIUS](https://github.com/Novartis/CellSIUS): an R package enabling the identification and characterization of (rare) cell sub-populations from complex scRNA-seq datasets: it takes as input expression values of N cells grouped into M(>1) clusters.
+Within each cluster, genes with a bimodal distribution are selected and only genes with cluster-specific expression are retained.
+Among these candidate marker genes, sets with correlated expression patterns are identified by graph-based clustering.
+Finally, cells are assigned to subgroups based on their average expression of each gene set.
+The CellSIUS algorithm output provides the rare/ sub cell types by cell indices and their transcriptomic signatures.
+- [SCRABBLE](https://github.com/software-github/SCRABBLE): Single Cell RNA-Seq imputAtion constrained By BuLk RNAsEq data (SCRABBLE)
+- [Melissa](https://github.com/andreaskapou/Melissa): a Bayesian hierarchical method to quantify spatially-varying methylation profiles across genomic regions from single-cell bisulfite sequencing data (scBS-seq).
+Melissa clusters individual cells based on local methylation patterns, enabling the discovery of epigenetic diversities and commonalities among individual cells.
+The clustering also acts as an effective regularisation method for imputation of methylation on unassayed CpG sites, enabling transfer of information between individual cells.
+- [paga](https://github.com/theislab/paga): mapping out the coarse-grained connectivity structures of complex manifolds.
+- [clonealign](https://github.com/kieranrcampbell/clonealign): Bayesian inference of clone-specific gene expression estimates by integrating single-cell RNA-seq and single-cell DNA-seq data
+- [CellFishing.jl](https://github.com/bicycle1885/CellFishing.jl): (cell finder via hashing) is a tool to find similar cells of query cells based on their transcriptome expression profiles.
+- [VIPER](https://github.com/ChenMengjie/VIPER): variability-preserving imputation for accurate gene expression recovery in single-cell RNA sequencing studies.

 ##### Protein Data Related